Community guidelines: Online

-Follow, fund, watch and support what you like, don’t worry about what you don’t!
-(Unless it’s offensive or discriminatory, in which case see more about that below.)
+Follow, fund and support what you like, don’t worry about what you don’t!
+(Unless it’s offensive or discriminatory, see more about that below.)

 Our goal is to build a truly independent film community.
 That means the actions of one reflect on us all.
-You’ve come here to support and watch movies.
+You’ve come here to support movies and independent creators.
 So, be supportive!
 Don’t use obscene, hateful or harassing language.
 This community is a safe space for everyone regardless of any status, race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation or military/veteran status.

 Use your real name.